 How to Control Wisteria

+Unless you know how to control wisteria, this vine can quickly and easily choke out surrounding plants and other structures within its path.
+Learning how to cut back wisteria isn't difficult but may be a time-consuming chore.
+Nonetheless, vigorous pruning is about the only way to keep wisteria under control.
 You should lightly prune wisteria on a regular basis throughout summer to remove any unruly shoots as well as any new ones that may pop up.
-Wisteria should also be given an extensive pruning in late fall or winter.
-First, remove any dead/dying branches and then cut back side branches about a foot from the main trunk.
+Wisteria should also be given extensive pruning in late fall or winter.
+First, remove any dead or dying branches and then cut backside branches about a foot (0.5 m.) from the main trunk.
 Look for and remove any suckers that may also be present near the base.

 How Do You Kill Wisteria?